Fortnite presents Wild Dreams of The Kid LAROI

 -

-The Emotes Stay Afloat, King’s Heart, and the Stay Room Theme can be purchased individually or as part of the LAROI Starter Bundle, which also includes the Loading Screen for Wild dreams:
+The Stay Afloat and Kingheart Emotes and Stay Room Music can be purchased individually or through the LAROI Party Starter Bundle which also includes the wild dreams loading screen:

-LAROI is fearless on stage, so it’s time to be fearless on the battlefield with The Kid LAROI Cup.
-Compete in this Zero Build Duos Tournament on January 24 and try to be among the highest ranked players in your region to unlock The Kid LAROI Outfit (including the Get My Bag Back Bling) and The Rogue LAROI Outfit. (which includes the Tragic Saber pickaxe and backpacking accessory) before anyone else.
-Also, with a minimum of eight points, you can unlock the laroi banner icon and the emoticon Smile LAROI!
+Just as LAROI is fearless on stage, be fearless on the battlefield in The Kid LAROI Cup.
+Compete in this Zero Build Duo Tournament on January 24 and finish among the highest ranked players in your region to unlock The Kid LAROI Outfit (with Get My Bag Retro Backpack) and The Rogue LAROI Outfit (with Get My Bag Backpack).
+Retro/Peak Tragic Saber) ahead of time.
+Also, if you get at least eight points, you can unlock the LAROI banner icon and the emoticon Smile LAROI!

-Competitors will be able to play up to ten games during the approximate three-hour period in their region.
-Region-specific event times are available in the Compete tab of the game.
-The scoring system will follow the following format:
+Players will be able to compete in up to 10 matches within the approximately three hour window of their region.
+Additionally, you will be able to find the specific event date for each region in the Compete tab of the game.
+Scoring will follow the following format:

 Victory Royale: 25 points